Contribution-Guided Asymmetric Learning for Robust Multimodal Fusion under Imbalance and Noise: Experiments

-Table \ref{tab:ablations_AVE_CREMA} shows the ablation experiment results of AIB loss on the NYUD2 and CREMA-D datasets, focusing on evaluating the role of AIB loss in modality imbalance adjustment and robustness.
-In the experiments, we fixed the hyperparameter \(\lambda_{AIB} = 10.0\) and ignored gradient effects, concentrating on analyzing the performance of AIB loss under different configurations.
+Table \ref{tab:ablations_AVE_CREMA} shows the ablation experiment results of AIB Loss on the NYUD2 and CREMA-D datasets, focusing on its role in modal imbalance adjustment and robustness.
+This experiment removes the gradient impact to specifically analyze the performance of AIB Loss under different configurations.

-In the configuration using minimum modality information ("mi"), AIB loss enhances the robustness to rare modalities by focusing on the minimum modality's information.
-Although the model’s performance remains relatively stable in this configuration, the accuracy decreases.
-On the NYUD2 dataset, when the noise intensity \(\varepsilon = 5.0\) and \(\varepsilon = 10.0\), the accuracy reaches 52.54 and 42.62, respectively, indicating that relying solely on minimum modality information does not fully exploit the model's robustness in noisy environments.
+In the configuration using minimal modality information "mi", feature compression is performed by minimizing the mutual information between the compressed features and the original features.
+However, due to the lack of adjustment of the compression coefficient and guidance in the "mx" direction, the compressed features failed to effectively focus on removing redundant information, and instead deviated from the effective information during the blind compression process, resulting in a decrease in accuracy.

-In contrast, when maximum modality information ("mx") is introduced, the model effectively focuses on the key modality information, significantly improving performance.
-Especially when the noise intensity is \(\varepsilon = 5.0\) and \(\varepsilon = 10.0\), the accuracy reaches 58.78 and 46.69, respectively, which is significantly better than the configuration without maximum modality information.
-This indicates that maximum modality information can effectively adjust modality imbalance, improving the model's performance under noise interference.
+In contrast, after introducing the maximum modality information "mx" configuration, the model maximizes the mutual information between the compressed features and the fused features, allowing the target features to focus effectively on key information.
+Unlike the blind compression in the "mi" configuration, the "mx" configuration, although still lacking the adjustment of the compression coefficient for each modality, still compresses towards the correct direction of the fused features with less redundancy, thus achieving a significant performance improvement.
+Particularly, under salt-and-pepper noise intensities $\varepsilon = 5.0$ and $\varepsilon = 10.0$, accuracy reached 58.78\% and 46.69\%, respectively, which is notably better than the configuration without maximum modality information, further validating the effectiveness of the "mx" configuration in optimizing multimodal feature compression.

-Combining both minimum and maximum modality information ("mx\&mi") further enhances the model's robustness under different noise conditions.
-On the NYUD2 dataset, this configuration achieves accuracies of 59.90 and 45.54 at \(\varepsilon = 5.0\) and \(\varepsilon = 10.0\), respectively, showing improvement over the individual "mi" or "mx" configurations.
-Although the performance improvement is not as significant as that of the maximum modality information configuration, it still reflects the potential of combining multiple modality information.
+The configuration combining both minimal and maximal modality information "mx\&mi" allows the target compressed features to escape from the redundant parts of the original features while compressing towards the key information direction of the fused features.
+This effectively achieves reasonable compression and enhancement of modality information, further improving the model's robustness under different noise conditions.
+On the NYUD2 dataset, this configuration achieved 59.90\% and 45.54\% accuracy at $\varepsilon = 5.0$ and $\varepsilon = 10.0$, respectively, which is an improvement over the accuracy of the single "mx" configuration.